How to Open a dispensary in NJ

 RELATED POST: HOW TO OPEN A CANNABIS MICRO-BUSINESS IN NEW JERSEY

-RELATED POST: HOW TO OPEN A CANNABIS BUSINESS LICENSE IN NEW JERSEY
+RELATED POST: HOW TO GET A CANNABIS BUSINESS LICENSE IN NEW JERSEY

 How to get a Medical Marijuana dispensary license in New Jersey

 According to the “New Jersey Compassionate Use Medical Marijuana Act” the first two Alternative Treatment Centers (Medical Marijuana Dispensaries) in each of the regions of the state (northern, central, and southern) shall be nonprofits entities.
 However, permits issued for subsequent ATCs may be given to nonprofits or for-profit entities (C.24:6I-7)